gradio-app/gradio/guides/05_chatbots/02_chat_interface_examples.md

 $code_llm_sambanova

-**Note**: For quick prototyping, the  [sambanova-gradio library](https://github.com/gradio-app/sambanova-gradio) makes it even easier to build chatbots on top of OpenAI models.
+Tip: For quick prototyping, the  <a href='https://github.com/gradio-app/sambanova-gradio'>sambanova-gradio library</a> makes it even easier to build chatbots on top of OpenAI models.

 ## Hyperbolic